esteinig/netview/tutorials/PearlOysterTutorial.md

 ### Pearl Oyster Tutorial

-*Please note that the selection plot and admixture graphs are ideas that have not been published.
+*Please note that the selection plot and admixture graphs are ideas that have not been published yet.
 We are currently compiling the methods for review and publication.*

 * Data
 * Input